 Boys Girls

-Red Wingrove T-shirt Red Wingrove T-shirt
+Red Wingrove Tshirt Red Wingrove Tshirt

-Tracksuit bottoms or shorts black and trainers Tracksuit bottoms or leggings black and trainers
+Tracksuit bottoms or shorts and trainers or plimsolls Tracksuit bottoms or leggings and trainers or plimsolls

-When pupils are taking part in off-site activities, they are expected to wear the appropriate clothing in accordance with the sport and facility.
+When pupils are taking part in off-site activities they are expected to wear the appropriate clothing in accordance with the sport and facility.
 Teachers will provide guidance where necessary.